-This component will introduce learners to the internal workings of the Central Processing Unit (CPU) and the exchange of data.
-It will also look at software development, data types and legal and ethical issues.
-It is expected that learners will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the Programming project component.
+This component introduces learners to the characteristics of systems architecture, the exchange of data, software development, data types, data structures, legal issues, and ethical issues.
+Learners will draw on this underpinning content when studying component 02 and working on their programming project in component 03.